raspberrypilearning/visualising-sorting-with-python/lesson-1/worksheet.md

 	numbers = [i for i in range(5,10)
 	```

-1. Try using list comprehensions to crete the following lists:
+1. Try using list comprehensions to create the following lists:
     1. [10,11,12,13,14,15,16,17,18,19]
     1. [-5,-6,-7,-8,-9,0]